awsdocs/aws-parallelcluster-user-guide/doc_source/spot.md

 This behavior changed in AWS ParallelCluster version 2\.9\.0\.
 Earlier versions terminated the job with a state code of `NODE_FAIL` and the node was removed from the scheduler queue\.

 SGE
+This only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 The job is terminated\.
 If the job has enabled the rerun flag \(using either `qsub -r yes` or `qalter -r yes`\) or the queue has the `rerun` configuration set to `TRUE`, then the job is rescheduled\.
 The compute instance is removed from the scheduler queue\.
 This behavior comes from these SGE configuration parameters:
 + `reschedule_unknown 00:00:30`
 + `ENABLE_FORCED_QDEL_IF_UNKNOWN`
 + `ENABLE_RESCHEDULE_KILL=1`

 Torque
+This only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 The job is removed from the system and the node is removed from the scheduler\.
 The job isn't rerun\.
 If multiple jobs are running on the instance when it is interrupted, Torque might time out during node removal\.
 An error might display in the [`sqswatcher`](processes.md#sqswatcher) log file\.
 This doesn't affect scaling logic, and a proper cleanup is performed by subsequent retries\.

 ## Scenario 3: Spot Instance running multi\-node jobs is interrupted<a name="multi-node"></a>